bossAlexanders/BlackJackinConsole/README.md

+# Code Refactoring and Quality Improvements

-PEP8 Compliance:
+## PEP8 Compliance

-Consistent indentation (4 spaces)
+- Consistent indentation using 4 spaces

-Proper spacing around operators and after commas
+- Proper spacing around operators and after commas

-Line length optimized (max 79 chars)
+- Optimized line length (maximum 79 characters)

-Typing Added:
+## Typing Added

-Type hints for function parameters and return values
+- Type hints for all function parameters and return values

-Clear data structure definitions using List[Tuple[str, int]]
+- Clear data structure definitions using `List[Tuple[str, int]]`

-Functions with English Documentation:
+## Functions with English Documentation
+- **initialize_deck()**

-initialize_deck(): Creates the card deck
+  Creates and initializes the card deck.

+- **draw_card()**
-draw_card(): Handles card drawing logic
+  Handles card drawing logic, including deck state checks.

-check_game_over(): Contains game end conditions
+- **check_game_over()**
+  Contains all game-ending conditions.

+- **main()**
-main(): Main game loop with description
+  Main game loop with a detailed description of the gameplay flow.

-Code Structure:
+## Code Structure

-Separated game logic into reusable functions
+- Separated game logic into reusable, well-defined functions

-Removed duplicate code (was present twice in original)
+- Removed duplicate code that was present twice in the original version
+- Improved variable naming for better readability

-Improved variable names (e.g., aw → card)
+  (e.g., `aw` → `card`)

-Translation to English:
+## Translation to English

-Card names translated to English
+- Card names translated to English

-Game messages in English
+- All game messages displayed in English

-Comments in English
+- Comments and documentation written in English

-Error Handling:
+## Error Handling

-Added check for empty deck in draw_card()
+- Added a check for an empty deck in `draw_card()`

-More robust input handling
+- Implemented more robust user input handling

+## Notes
-The game maintains the original Russian card game logic but with improved code quality and English interface.
+The game fully preserves the original Russian card game logic while significantly improving code quality, readability, and maintainability, as well as providing a complete English-language interface.